jullebli/minesweeperBot/documentation/implementationDocumentation.md

 - the code could be refactored some more.
 There are some sections that use same kind of code segments like going through the neighbours of a square.
 - bot using CSP algorithm will most definitely perform better.
 These bots could be improved with improving the guessing so that it is not completely random.
 - correct the error in NaiveSingleStepBot.
-How to go through the already gone through squares before making a random move?
+How to go through the already gone through squares before making a random move? or just checking the randomly selected first if it is AMN or AFN?
+If it is then act accordingly and if need be pick another random.
+And check that again before opening.
 - testing different starting strategies: random or not, which square is the best to start.
 - comparing Becerra's results in more detail (average quesses, deviations etc)